vedymin/vedymin/README.md

 * Courius, open-minded, outgoing, always happy 😜

 ### Currently looking for
-I'm looking for a place and team where I can be really helpfull with tasks that no one wants to do.
-I need a job where I can show what I can do in a short time 🚀
+I'm looking for a place and team where I can be helpfull.
+I need a job where I can work remotly beacuse I live in small town and cannot leave.
-I'm total junior, and don't excpect great salary, it is not important for me for now.
-I actually need people who can understand my mind 🙄
+I'm experienced junior, and hoping to be mid soon.

 ### You can reach me here:
 * [LinkedIn](https://www.linkedin.com/in/dawid-michalski/)